tloszabno/devnotes/react_hooks.md

   ```javascript
     useEffect(() => {}, [count])
   ```
-- when as second param empty array `[]` is used effect is invoked only mount
+- when empty array `[]` is used as second param effect invokes only on mount
 - if we want to do some clean up just return clean up function from effect:
   ```javascript
   function FriendStatus(props) {